 All of the content, action items, videos, materials, etc. was created ahead of time for this phase.
 Everyone just follows the launch calendar and enjoys this super exciting time.

 Post-Launch Marketing Activities – This is another area where I see the ball get dropped over and over again.
 This is the second most critical phase during a pre-launch and launch.

 There are things you can do to get a percentage of the people who did not upgrade during the upgrade window to upgrade and become a distributor.
 It is not a huge percentage, but it is enough to make the post-launch marketing activities to those who did not enroll more than worth it.

-The post-launch marketing activities should run for 90-days and include extremely special offers, promos, and success stories about your opportunity and products.
+The post-launch marketing activities should run for 30-days and include extremely special offers, promos, and success stories about your opportunity and products.
 There is an entire methodology behind this phase as well.

 Yes, there is a lot to a new Network Marketing Company pre-launch, which is why I highly suggest a company hires a launch professional that not only knows how to set it up, but they also understand the corporate, legal, reputation, regulatory, social media, and launch psychology areas.

-BONUS 2: Another area that your launch consultant could help you with, beyond the launch, is consulting on the actual marketing materials that will be provided to the distributors post-launch.
-There have been some very recent enhancements made to social media marketing that can become recruiting and product-selling machines for distributors.
+Another area that your Launch Consultant could help you with, beyond the launch, is consulting on the actual marketing materials that will be provided to the distributors post-launch.

 This is an area that I see barely touched upon by network marketing companies.

 Back when I was a full-time network marketer, I recruited an average of 30 people per month, every single month.
 I was the #1 recruiter in multiple companies.

 And over the last few years, I promoted a few multi-tiered affiliate programs and was the #1 recruiter in those companies.
 One of them had over 100,000 reps and getting to the #1 spot was some hard work, let me tell you.